vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 - Build accessible apps for the caring world you want to live in
 - Thanks for listening!
 - I'm here for questions as long as the video call is open, and available online after that
-- You can find me on twitter @TTGonda.
-I'm also on linkedIn if that's more your thing.
+- You can find me on Twitter @TTGonda.
+I'm also on LinkedIn if that's more your thing.
 - These slides and all my resources can be found on my website victoriagonda.com
+- I'll also post them in the chat

 ---